Sign changes of Fourier coefficients for holomorphic eta-quotients: Preliminaries

 \subsection{$L$-functions of Dirichlet characters}

-We require the following lemma for evaluating $L$-functions of Dirichlet characters at non-positive integers.
-The following identity is well-known and can be easily concluded from \cite[p.
+We require a lemma for evaluating $L$-functions of Dirichlet characters at non-positive integers.
+The following identity is well-known and follows directly from \cite[p.
 249]{Apostol} and \cite[Theorem 12.13]{Apostol}. \begin{lem} For a discriminant $D$ and $k\in\N$, we have

 where $B_k(x)$ denotes the $k$-th Bernoulli polynomial. \end{lem}